logto-io/docs/docs/docs/recipes/configure-connectors/social-connector/README.md

 - **Standard connectors**: OIDC, OAuth 2.0, SAML.

 :::tip
-If the social connector you need isn't among our Common Social Connectors, you can create your own using the Standard Connector protocol.
-Check out our “[Custom Social Connector with Standard Protocol](./custom-social-connector-with-standard-protocols.md)” guide to learn more.
+If the social connector you need isn't among our common social connectors, you can create your own using the standard protocols.
+Check out our “[Custom social connector with standard protocols](./custom-social-connector-with-standard-protocols.md)” guide to learn more.
 If the Standard Connector still doesn't meet your needs, don't hesitate to contact us.
 For those using the Logto Open-Source Version, you can even [Write your connector (OSS)](../../configure-connectors/create-your-connector/README.md).
 :::